Visitors arriving at Mansion House

 - Closed on Christmas Day.

-- Closed from 1 June to 31 July inclusive.
+- Will be closed in winter from 1 June to 31 July inclusive.

 Between 1 June and 31 July, the house may be opened by prior arrangement, for groups of 10 or more.